 The fashion photography world often feels closed, insular, and exclusionary.
-People don’t often talk about it, almost like if they do, they’ll lose some competitive advantage.
+People don’t often talk about it as if they’ll lose some competitive advantage if they do.

 Through her blog, Melissa tears down several of the barriers preventing you from getting a good look into that exclusive world.
 From BTS videos and articles, to interviews with other photographers, models, and assistants, she spends a good amount of time helping the outsider construct the semblance of an idea of what this world looks like.

 And if that wasn’t enough, she conducts workshops all around the world, the most recent one being in Berlin.
 Moreover, she has taken her role as an informer and educator one step further by releasing an educational DVD about the world of fashion photography.
-Priced at $249, this is an investment for those serious about getting into this field, but if her blog is any indication of the contents of the DVD, then it will likely be worth it.
+Priced at $249, this is an investment for those serious about getting into this field.
+If her blog is any indication of the contents of the DVD then it will likely be worth it.

 Speaking of her blog, Scott Kelby, whose opinion I pay a great deal of attention to, named her blog in his “Best of 2011” post, calling it the best blog for fashion photographers.